2019 European Tour

-The 2019 European Tour was the 48th season of golf tournaments since the European Tour officially began in 1972 and the 11th edition of the Race to Dubai.
+The 2019 European Tour was the 48th season of the European Tour, the main professional golf tour in Europe since its inaugural season in 1972.

-The Race to Dubai was won by Spain's Jon Rahm, who was also named Golfer of the Year.
-Scotland's Robert MacIntyre was the Sir Henry Cotton Rookie of the Year.

 Changes for 2019

 Rule changes

 From January 1, 2019 onwards, tournaments followed the new rules released by the USGA and The R&A which were designed to simplify the rule book and speed up the pace of play.
 The most noticeable changes included golfers being able to putt on the green with the flag remaining in, and drops being made from knee rather than shoulder height.

 Scheduling changes

-As announced in 2017, the US PGA Championship was moved from August to May, starting in 2019.
+As announced in 2017, the PGA Championship was moved from August to May, starting in 2019.
 The PGA of America cited the addition of golf to the Summer Olympics, as well as cooler weather enabling a wider array of options for host courses, as reasoning for the change.
 It was also believed that the PGA Tour wished to re-align its season so that its FedEx Cup Playoffs would not have to compete with the start of the NFL season in early September, since both United States broadcast partners (CBS and NBC) are NFL broadcast partners.

-Consequently, the European Tour moved the flagship event, the BMW PGA Championship, from the congested May date to late September, four weeks after the end of the 2019 PGA Tour season.
+Consequently, the European Tour moved their flagship event; the BMW PGA Championship, from the congested May date to late September, four weeks after the end of the 2018–19 PGA Tour season.
 It was hoped the date would attract more top names.